jasontomasi/TARDIS-E2/README.md

 ### Chat commands:

 **!recall**
-Find all TARDISes in the map, (forecefully) ready them for travel, and send them to the landing bays.
+Find all TARDISes in the map, prepares them for travel, and brings them to the landing bays.
 If any TARDISes are at <= 20% health, the E2 will start self-repair on them.

 **!clear**
-Sends all previously recalled TARDISes into the vortex, in long flight mode, without a destination
+Clears all TARDISes from the landing bays and sends them, without a destination, into the vortex

 ---